 Most likely, the quest for success and social excellence leads to one little need –sleep– remaining unfulfilled.
 Except that “little need” isn’t little in the least.
 Students are among the most sleep-deprived and the most tired people in the United States.

 20 percent of students pull all-nighters at least once a month and 35 percent stay up past three in the morning once or more weekly.

 Worse yet, more than 60 percent of college students have “disturbed sleep-awake patterns,” feeling the need to take drugs or alcohol to stay awake, go to sleep or in hopes to “regulate” their sleep cycles.

 Your physical health is much more important than any assignment or social event.
 It may not seem like it at the time, but there will be more work and more parties for the rest of your life.
 Nobody wants to feel like a failure, but you’re failing yourself if you ignore your body and its needs.

 Newsflash!
 Even though you may think you’re doing it all, you’re bound to break or, at the very least, spread yourself thin enough that you’re doing it all, just not well.
 There’s really no point in doing everything poorly, is there?

 The truth is, you can do it all, just within reason.
 The key is balance, which can be achieved through time management and simple organization.
 Much of what we cram for or scramble for in the end can be avoided with some simple planning ahead.

 So, the next time you find yourself being pushed to the brink of exhaustion, stop and think: what is it really for?
 Is this necessary?
 Chances are, in the grand scheme of life, the answer is absolutely not.
-Choose sleep, choose you.

 Have you found a way to do it all without sacrificing your health?